Treatment Of Sudden Cardiac Arrest (SCA)

 Developed by the Medtronic Foundation and the Heart Rescue Project.

 The chain of survival concept is designed to quickly bring help to the victim’s side; That which can deliver the critical lifesaving interventions needed to survive.
 Cardiopulmonary resuscitation (CPR) brings oxygen into the body through rescue breathing and circulates oxygen-saturated blood through the performance of chest compressions.
-CPR helps keep the brain and other vital organs alive until first responders, who might include police, firefighters, or trained rescuers in the school setting, can provide lifesaving defibrillation.
+CPR helps keep the brain and other vital organs alive until the first responders, who might include police, firefighters, or trained rescuers in the school setting, can provide lifesaving defibrillation.

 EMS or hospital personnel can then provide advanced care to help the victim who does not respond to defibrillation or to stabilize the heart rhythm following successful resuscitation to prevent subsequent cardiac arrest.